GeoTecINIT/analysis-training-har-rp/README.md

   > **Warning**: with the default parameters, the script will completely execute the incremental cross-validation described in the paper.
 This process will last some days, depending on hardware specifications.

-  > **Info**: use the `--subject <number>` flag to execute the validation for only the indicated subject (1 to 23).
+  > **Note**: use the `--subject <number>` flag to execute the validation for only the indicated subject (1 to 23).
 These process will last a couple of hours, depending on hardware specifications.

   ```bash
   python 02_incremental-loso.py